Mozness/AR-SummerStudio2020/README.md

 - Start MySQL server and run Pis.
 Data should update if set up correctly.</br>
 - Update dbconnect function in dbfunction file to reflect your MySQL database IP, user and name. </br>
 - Run video-drawing.py on Pycharm to launch program.</br>
-- Run motion sensing program.
+- Run motion sensing program (instructions in the README in the folder containing motion sensing code).